 How Does Yoga Compare to Other Treatments?

-In the November 2016 NICE Guidelines for Management of Low Back Pain and Sciatica, yoga is recommended as the first step to managing this condition.
+In the November 2016 NICE Guidelines for Management of Low Back Pain with or without Sciatica, mind-body (including yoga in Press Statment) is recommended as the first step to managing this condition.
 For this first step, it mentions ‘strengthening, stretching and mind-body’ exercise (= yoga) and preferably within a group setting (= our yoga programme).
 Our 313-participant yoga programme is analysed and offers the strongest body of evidence for mind-body programmes (effectiveness H. Tilbrook et al; and cost-effectiveness LH Chuang et al) within the long version NICE GL document.
 Yoga is mentioned in the first line of NICE’s press release 16th November 2016 regarding these revised guidelines and also in the Summary of the guidelines in the BMJ in January 2017.
 If psychological or manual (chiropractic, osteopathy, massage, manipulation) therapies are used, NICE only recommends their use, IF it is accompanied with an exercise programme.